Andrew28KG/TaskHive/README.md

 - **Calendar View**: Visualize tasks and events in a calendar interface
 - **Event Planning**: Schedule team meetings and events with attendee selection
 - **Dashboard**: Get an overview of your tasks, upcoming deadlines, and team activities
+- **Discussion System**: Chat with your team in dedicated channels for tasks and projects
 - **User Profiles**: Customize your profile and manage notification preferences
 - **Dark/Light Mode**: Choose between light and dark themes for comfortable viewing
 - **Progress Tracking**: Monitor task completion and project progress